 What about your environment?
 I see a beautiful backdrop.
 What makes it relaxing for your patients?

 It’s like a Arboretum out there.
 I spent a lot of time planting things 20 years ago, and now they’ve grown up into these big trees and bushes.
 People sit in the chair and they’re immediately relaxed.
 They’ve kind of never seen that in a dental office.
 Big, wide open rooms.
 It’s a friendly, warm environment for for people, and I think it’s a little different.
 The combination of seeing a dog when they come in the office, and then the big windows looking out into a garden setting is very relaxing.

 What are some other ways you help relax your patients, or ease their anxiety?

 We have the ability to use nitric oxide or laughing gas.
 That’s a pretty simple way to relax somebody, and I tell people it’s a lot like having a glass of wine.
 And then the minute we take them off the nitric oxide, they can drive a car within, you know, 10 or 15 minutes.
 If that doesn’t seem to be enough, we can always prescribe an oral medication sedative that will relax them.
 So a combination of that and or the nitrous oxide, with a really gentle chairside demeanor helps.
 I think I’m particularly careful with my injections, and I take my time to warm the anesthetic, I take my time to put plenty of topical anesthetic on the tissue.
 I think right there if you can win a patient over by giving them a painless injection, the rest of the procedure is usually smooth sailing.

 If you suffer from dental fears or anxiety, you can rely on us for a more comforting, and pain-free dental experience.
-And when you schedule a consultation with us, please let us know about your any dental related fears or anxiety you might have.
+And when you schedule a consultation with us, please let us know if you have any dental related fears or anxiety.
 We’re here for you – just call us at (425) 957-4700 or request an appointment online!